mongodb/docs/README.rst

      git clone git://github.com/mongodb/docs-php-library
      cd docs-php-library/
-     giza make html
+     make publish

-View ``build/html/index.html`` to view your current build of the documentation.
+View ``build/master/html/index.html`` to view your current build of the documentation.

 If you have not installed giza, you can do so with `pip`.